FEATURED CREDIT CARDS

 Rates & Fees

 To apply for a Revvi credit card with a mail offer, you must enter a unique reservation code from your invitation on the preapprovedrevvi.com secure website.
-While a "preapproved" invitation makes you likely to qualify, final approval is not guaranteed.
-For more information on "Invitation to Apply" offers, read our guide on Invitation Versus Prequalified Credit Card Offers.
+Receiving a "preapproved" invitation indicates a higher chance of qualifying, but final approval depends on your complete credit profile.

 1. Go to the Revvi website: Navigate to the specific URL provided in your mail offer invitation or visit Revvi.com and click the link to accept a mail offer.

-2. Enter your invitation code: You will be prompted to enter the "reservation code" found on your mail offer.
-You will also likely need to enter your ZIP code.
+2. Enter your invitation code: Enter the "reservation code" found on your mail offer.
+You may also need to enter your ZIP code.

 3. Complete the application form: Fill out the online application with your personal and financial information, which typically includes: